magnussolution/magnusbilling7/wiki/en/modules/sip/sip.rst

 SIP user
 --------

-| Username used to login in a SIP device.
+| Username used to login in a Softphone or any SIP device.